Canine Distemper

 Prevention: We still see an occasional distemper case in pet dogs in our practice, but vaccination has been so successful, that this is now a rare disease in the United States.
 When I was a boy, it was extremely common.
 In the old days, sometimes county workers on their rounds would carry a 22 rifle in their vehicles and shoot any stray dog that was staggering, acting drunk, or crazy in order to eliminate any dogs that might be carrying rabies or distemper.

-Thankfully, now we can protect our dogs with a very effective and safe vaccine... a series of which should be given every 3-4 weeks starting at 6 weeks old til 14-16 weeks old, and then once a year for at least a few years.
+Thankfully, now we can protect our dogs with a very effective and safe vaccine... a series of which should be given every 3-4 weeks starting at 6 weeks old until 14-16 weeks old, and then once a year until at least 3 years old.
+After that every 1-3 years depending on your vet's risk assessment for your dog.

 Treatment: Treatments are directed at limiting secondary bacterial invasion, supporting the fluid balance and overall well-being of the dog, and controlling nervous manifestations.
 Antibiotics, electrolyte solutions, protein hydrolysates, dietary supplements, antipyretics, nasal preparations, analgesics, and anticonvulsants are used.
 No one treatment is specific or uniformly successful.
 Dogs may recover completely from systemic manifestations, but good nursing care is essential.
 Despite intensive care, some dogs do not make a satisfactory recovery.
 Unfortunately, treatment for neurologic manifestations of distemper are unsuccessful.
 If the neurologic signs are progressive or severe, the owner should be appropriately advised.